Hérodiade: Act 3

 Jean has been arrested.
-Salomé arrives, exhausted, at the prison.
-Hérode wishes to release Jean in exchange for help in getting the Galileans to help him fight the Romans.
-Seeing Salomé, he declares his love but she rejects him, saying that she loves one who is greater and stronger than he.
+Salomé arrives, exhausted, at the prison (Hérode, à toi ces palmes, à toi ces fleurs!).
+Hérode wishes to release Jean in exchange for help in getting the Galileans to help him fight the Romans (C'en est fait!
+La Judée appartient à Tibère!).
+Seeing Salomé, he declares his love (Demande au prisonnier qui revoit la lumière) but she rejects him, saying that she loves one who is greater and stronger than he (Que m'oses-tu dire?).
 Not knowing who she means, Hérode threatens Jean and Salomé with death.

-The priests intercede with Vitellius and ask him to condemn Jean, but the consul gives responsibility for the execution to Hérode.
-Jean refuses to assist the king.
-Salomé asks to share her fate with that of the prophet – at this Hérode realises whom she loves and condemns them both to death.
+The priests intercede with Vitellius and ask him to condemn Jean (Schemâh Israël!
+Adonaï eloheinou!), but the consul gives responsibility for the execution to Hérode (Achève donc ton œvre en condamnant un homme).
+Jean refuses to assist the king (Homme, quel est ton nom?).
+Salomé asks to share her fate with that of the prophet – at this Hérode realises whom she loves and condemns them both to death (C'est Dieu que l'on te nomme).